elkouhen/opa-repo/README.md

 # Policy Management

-This document lists all implemented policies.
+This document lists implemented policies.

 The policies are
 * Implemented via the [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) query and assertion language